 On one hand, the defense of a patent includes not just that described in the claims, but also the core of the invention [MF – what the British case-law refers to as the pith and marrow in a somewhat odd mixed metaphor] (section 49).
 On the other hand one can claim a lack of novelty when accused of infringement (section 4) not just when a piece of prior art describes all the elements of the invention, but also then the prior discloses the core of the invention.

-The essence of the invention is that part that is central and essential to the workings of the invention in contradistinction to elements that can be substituted for or left out entirely. the main core will remain protected even if an essential element is switched for another that performs the identical function.
+The essence of the invention is that part that is central and essential to the workings of the invention in contradistinction to elements that can be substituted for or left out entirely.
+The main core will remain protected even if an essential element is switched for another that performs the identical function.
 Page 515-516.
 [MF-this seems to be the so-called doctrine of equivalents].

 See also Appeal 793/86 Michael Porat. vs. Z.M.L.
 Modern Medical Equipment, p.d.
 44(4); 578 pages 583-584.

 The Deputy Commissioner does not consider it reasonable to construe the claims to include Brute Force attacks on a ciphertext only communication using the GSM Standard.
-In this regard she notes that professor Herzberg himself admitted that if brute force was actively disclaimed or the claims related specifically to using the Error Detection Code, all his referenced prior art would not anticipate the invention.
+In this regard she notes that professor Herzberg himself admitted that if brute force was actively disclaimed or the claims related specifically to using the Error Detection Code, none of his referenced prior art would not anticipate the invention.

 The main pieces of prior art were then considered and dismissed as not reading on the invention.